tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

     - Tile backgrounds are read from terrain.png as CSS image sprites - see  [HW-chibi-matching.md](./HW-chibi-matching.md) for an explanation.
     - tiles belong to multiple classes, depending on which type of tile they are.
 1. Player can use arrow keys to move their `player` avatar up, down, left, and right `onmousedown`
-    - the `player` is an object literal
+    - the `player` is an object literal.
     - `player` has 3 properties: `x`, `y`, and `element`
     - `player` has 4 methods: `moveRight()`, `moveDown()`, `moveLeft()` and `moveUp()`
     - uses CSS animations - `transition-property: all;` and `transition-duration: .2s;` for a smooth transition between tiles.